Texas Survey Guide

 Flood Risk in Kendall County

 Kendall County has moderate; Hill Country flash flooding along the Guadalupe River and Cibolo Creek.
 One of the fastest-growing counties in Texas driven by San Antonio and Austin metro expansion.
 Boerne is a popular Hill Country destination.
 Rugged terrain increases survey complexity and cost.
-Property owners in flood zones should check msc.fema.gov to confirm their current FEMA flood zone designation before ordering a certificate.
+A licensed surveyor in our directory can confirm the current FEMA flood zone designation for your parcel before you order.

-When You Need an Elevation Certificate in Kendall County
+When Do You Need an Elevation Certificate in Kendall County?

 Cost of an Elevation Certificate in Kendall County